Description

 Product Disclaimer

-While we maintain rigorous quality control standards, PrymaLab makes no warranties regarding the suitability of this product for any particular research application.
+While we keep rigorous quality control standards, PrymaLab makes no warranties about the suitability of this product for any specific research use.
 Researchers are responsible for validating product performance in their specific experimental systems.

 8. REFERENCES AND SCIENTIFIC LITERATURE